SumiSastri/typescript-with-react/node-ts/readme.md

 ##### Types & Classes

-* Interface Type - Duck Typing, Structural SubTyping) Interfaces are custom types that describe the types in a class.
-There can only be one base class but there can be several interface types for that class.
-Interfaces are not  converted to JavaScript. and have zero runtime impact.
+* Interfaces - Duck Typing, Structural SubTyping Interfaces are custom types that describe types in a class.
+They enforce the type of each item in an object that can be used later.
+Interfaces describe the contract between the code in the class and its use in other parts of the code base.
+They are not converted to JavaScript and have zero runtime impact.

-Interface declaration describes the contract between the code in the class and its use in other parts of the code base.
-The personTeacher object is the code and the interface declaration gives a type for each param as a key-value pair in an object.
-Interface names in some code bases may start with an I - IPersonTeacher - so that they are immediately recognised as interface types.
-It is not considered to be best practice.
+Note: There can only be one base class but there can be several interface types for that class.

 This is a useful reference for Interfaces:
 [https://www.tutorialspoint.com/typescript/typescript_interfaces.htm]